Visit Carlsmith Beach Park: Four Mile in Hilo and one of the most unusual and gorgeous places in Hawaii (updated 2023)

-Carlsmith Beach Park (Also known as Four Mile) is simply gorgeous, located in the string of small beach parks that skirts the coastline from downtown Hilo and past the Hilo airport, Carlsmith beach is interesting and a very popular local beach.
-But it is different to the other beach parks in that it actually has not beach area!
+Carlsmith Beach Park (Also known as Four Mile) is simply gorgeous Located along the string of small beach parks that skirts the coastline from downtown Hilo and past the Hilo airport, Carlsmith beach is interesting and a very popular local beach.
+But it is different to the other beach parks in that it doesn’t have a real beach!
 Instead what substitutes for beach is green lush lawn and flat lava rocks that everyone parks their towels in.
 What makes this beach stunning is the soft beach bottom and gorgeous aqua to azure tones of green to blue within the lagoons, coves and a outer rock barrier that protects in inside reef and lagoons which are fun to swim, snorkel or kayak in..

 Carlsmith is called “4 mile” because it is about four miles from the downtown area of Hilo.
 It is also next to James Kealoha (4-mile) Beach Park and the entire area is referred to as 4 mile so there’s no confusion to the different named parks close by to each other.
-Carlsmith is located on the right hand side with the pool lagoons and James Kealoha Beach is on the left side with the larger parking lot area and a private fish pond on the far left side of the park area.
+Carlsmith is located on the ocean side with the pool lagoons and before James Kealoha Beach with the large parking lot area and a private fish pond on the far left side of the park area.

 A family friendly beach park, the protected reef feels like a giant swimming pool on one end and a bay with little islands sprinkled in the middle that make it a fun destination.
 The shallow lagoon portions and cove areas are perfect to little kids to play in under the parent’s eyes that can easily spot them from above in the green lawn areas of the park.

 Protected break waters in the bay for family fun

 Carlsmith beach is a family friendly swimming post.
 Perfect for snorkeling fun, bringing big play toys like sup boards and kayaks, there’s plenty of space to float and explore around 4 mile beach.
 The beach has fresh water bubbling to the surface mixing cold and hot water giving swimming an odd but refreshing experience passing through these areas.